-11. Use the tips below to write about How To Relieve the Discomfort of Airplane Travel.
-Follow the example below.
+10. Use the tips below to write about How To Relieve the Discomfort of Airplane Travel.
+An example is provided.

 Long plane trips can be tiring.
 Jet lag and fatigue are often problems for travellers crossing several time zones.
 Fortunately, there are things you can do both during and after a long flight that can help reduce travel-related discomforts.